 An industry that experienced both positive and negative effects is the gaming industry, in all its forms.
 So how and why did this happen?

 Online gaming was less affected by the pandemic than physical gaming, as usage of popular online multiplayer games such as Fortnite, Apex Legends, and League of Legends increased.
-Live streaming services also benefited, with the Twitch platform seeing a 20% increase compared to the previous year.
+Video games are incredibly popular with tweens and teens, especially in this current climate.
+Many avid gamers are now wanting to get involved in Fallout 4 builds and Fortnite multiplayer mode to enhance their gaming experience.
+In fact League of Legends has always been popular however over lockdown it has skyrocketed with more players than ever downloading the game.
+It can be played with friends, or alone which may be the reason for its popularity.
+Especially as there are some easily accessible LoL Guides on the internet these days too – it’s not too hard to learn.
+So with all this increasing, live streaming services also benefited, with the Twitch platform seeing a 20% increase compared to the previous year.
 Xbox Live, PlayStation Network, and Steam also saw huge boosts in numbers of concurrent users, to the point that in some cases download speeds had to be capped in order to prevent the servers’ bandwidths from becoming overwhelmed.
+As a result, server providers similar to GGServers also experienced increased demand for their services with gamers seeking ways to speed up their gameplay.

 The online gambling industry also saw increased profits.
 Although physical casinos took an inevitable hit, this lost business soon went to online casino sites!
 March and April 2020 saw a dramatic spike in traffic to these sites.
 Sports betting took a hit due to the cancelation of many sporting events around the world, but has bounced back impressively!
 If you Visit Odds Shark Online you will see that the number of sporting events that you can bet on is as high as ever.